KelvinHere/Yoga_Milestone_4/testing.md

 Some select lines were not corrected as it would make the code harder to read or break links.

 The following errors remain.
-- \<!DOCTYPE html> missing from some html files:  These were omitted from "includes" template files or files that extend from base to avoid getting HTML validation errors with out of place /<!DOCTYPE>'s through the final rendered pages.
+- \<!DOCTYPE html> missing from some html files:  These were omitted from "includes" template files, or files that extend from base, to avoid getting HTML validation errors with out of place /<!DOCTYPE>'s after the page is rendered.
 - The three errors below set up signals for checkout/lessons/profile signals.py.
     - `./checkout/apps.py:8:9: F401 'checkout.signals' imported but unused`
     - `./profiles/apps.py:8:9: F401 'profiles.signals' imported but unused`